VirtoCommerce/vc-platform/docs/old-versions/vc113userguide/settings/settings-tab.md

 ## Payments

-The list of payment gateways applied in the stores that are managed by Virto Commerce Manager are set in the "Payments" tab ofВ  "Settings" module.
+The list of payment gateways applied in the stores that are managed by Virto Commerce Manager are set in the "Payments" tab of  "Settings" module.
 Here you can set which payment methods are active at the moment, which shipping methods can be selected in case of choosing these methods, what the localization settings are.
 This way you can manage all payment gateways applied in the store.

 ## [Shipping](docs/old-versions/vc113userguide/settings/shipping)